 - Backups — a Backup (as defined by Tech Terms) is a copy of one or more files created as an alternate in case the original data is lost or becomes unusable.
 Backups have many benefits, including continuous data replication between sites, application awareness and more.
 Backups give businesses the ability to restore entire volumes, files or virtual machines.

-- BC/DR — Businesses can automate their BC/DR by replicating their data and applications to the cloud in case of a disaster.
-By having the data stored in an offsite, geo-redundant facility, businesses can help enable the continuity of operations in the event of a local natural or man-made disaster.
+- Cloud BC/DR — Businesses can automate their BC/DR by replicating their data and applications to the cloud in case of a disaster.
+By having the data stored in an offsite, geo-redundant facility, businesses can help enable the continuity of operations in the event of a local, natural or man-made disaster.

 Get Blazing Fast